nci-training/NCI_data_training/docs/_notebook/gsky/WCS.rst

 ``*`` For large files and/or files with a time dimension, these might be necessary.
 If ``bbox`` is not defined, the entire spatial domain will be returned (if server limits allow) and if ``time`` is not specified, either the first or sometimes the last timestep is returned.

+**The current GSKY server limit is 30 second.
+When a request takes GSKY more than 30 seconds to process, GSKY will return no data, but a time out error message.**

 WCS GetCapabilities and DescribeCoverage
 -----------------------------------------